hack-gpon/hack-gpon.github.io/_ont/ont-huawei-useful-command.md

 Now that this is done, the modified configuration file can be uploaded via the web interface, the ONT will restart and telnet should be accessible on port 23.

-# General Settings and Useful Commands

 {% include alert.html content="All results need to be converted from HEX to ASCII.
 You can use our [Converter](/ascii-hex), taking care to add 0x in front and remove the spaces every 8 hex digits." alert="Warning" icon="svg-info" color="blue" %}

+# GPON ONU status

-## Getting the OLT vendor
+## Get information of the OLT vendor

 ```
 WAP>omcicmd mib show meid 131 instid 0